OneiricArts/CustomizeNewTab/README.md

 Bootstrap 4 got rid of panels ...
 I went back to panels.
 Change that to cards sometime before Bootstrap 4 is stable.
 But Bootstrap 4 didn't like my glyphs, and after a lot of frustration I decided to ditch it for now.

+## //TODO
+1. Have View options (upcoming & current games only, favorites, etc.)

+... these will totally get done.

 ## Bugs
 Currently Downloading / Resetting All games just appends to current list.
 A refresh fixes this problem (for me and dev work it is adequite for now).